wallysuarez/ios-structs-classes-lab/README.md

 Will these three lines of code run?
 If so, why not?

+The code will not run as is because bilbo is a let constant.
+For it to work, the let keyword must be changed to var

 ```swift
 bilbo.name = "Jake"
 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"
 ```
-The code will not run as is because bilbo is a let constant and cannot be changed.
-For it to work, the let keyword must be changed to var

 Change the declaration of `bilbo` so that the above three lines of code **do** work: